bseltz-cohesity/scripts/reports/powershell/activeSnapshotsRemote/README.md

 * -heliosVip: (optional) name or IP of helios or MCM (defaults to helios.cohesity.com)
 * -heliosUsername: (optional) name of user to connect to Cohesity (defaults to helios)
-* -clusterName: name of the Helios-connected cluster that is the source of the replications
+* -sourceCluster: name of the Helios-connected cluster that is the source of the replications

 ## Cluster Authentication Parameters

 * -clusterVip: (optional) will use clusterName if omitted
-* -clusterUsername: (optional) will connect via Helios/MCM if omitted (slower)
+* -clusterUsername: (optional) will connect through Helios/MCM if omitted (slower)
 * -domain: (optional) your AD domain (defaults to local)
 * -useApiKey: (optional) use API key for authentication
 * -password: (optional) will use cached password or will be prompted